-Vesicoureteral Reflux (VUR) in Children — الارتجاع المثاني الحالبي
+Vesicoureteral Reflux (VUR) in Children in Lebanon — الارتجاع المثاني الحالبي

 علاج الارتجاع المثاني الحالبي في لبنان · Traitement du Reflux Vésico-Urétéral au Liban